 After applying AndroGel, men should wash their hands thoroughly with soap and water.
 It is also important to know that the drug is flammable until dry, and patients should avoid flames, smoking or fire.

 In men, testosterone gels may decrease sperm count and increase the risk of prostate cancer.
-Women and children should not come in contact with gels because they can cause serious side effects, including mood swings, skin conditions and diarrhea (see more below).
+Women and children should not come in contact with gels because they can cause serious side effects, including mood swings, skin conditions and diarrhea.
 These drugs can also harm unborn babies.